 Radicular pain or signs of nerve root compression are rare.

 Imaging in Intervertebral Disc Calcification

 Radiographs show images of calcium density in the normally radiolucent intervertebral discs.
-Anterior or posterior protrusion can be observed.
+The anterior or posterior protrusion can be observed.

 CT and MRI are generally not required but may be able to differentiate the lesion better.

 In children, the lesion shows complete clinical and radiographic resolution all cases.
 More than 50% of patients are symptom-free within 3 weeks and 95% within 6 months.

 Surgery is required only in rare cases where conservative management fails in a child with severe radiculopathy or sensorimotor deficits.